xamarin/dev-days-labs/HandsOnLab/README.md

 ### 13. Create DetailsPage.xaml UI

 Let's add UI to the DetailsPage.
 Similar to the SpeakersPage, we will use a StackLayout, but we will wrap it in a ScrollView.
-This allows the user to scroll if the page content is longer than the avaliable screen space.
+This allows the user to scroll if the page content is longer than the available screen space.

 1. In `DetailsPage.xaml`, add a `ScrollView` and a `StackLayout`